owenthedev/crypto-correlation-analysis/README.md

-# Crypto Financial Analysis 📈
+# Crypto Correlation Analysis 📈

 This project calculates 🧮 the correlation of several cryptocurrencies and plots it on a heatmap.